 The Government has released its response to the Productivity Commission’s 2016 report on Australia’s IP arrangements (PC report).

 Many of the IP recommendations require amendments to the legislation that IP Australia is responsible for.
-IP Australia proposes to implement these recommendations in a staged manner through two separate Bills.
-These Bills will be developed over the coming couple of years, and public consultation will take place on these Bills separately.
+IP Australia proposes to implement these recommendations in a staged manner.

-1. IP Laws Amendment (Productivity Commission response Part 1 and other measures) Bill
+1. Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018

-2. IP Laws Amendment (Productivity Commission response Part 2 and other measures) Bill
+2. Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Bill 2019

 This Bill includes a number of accepted recommendations from the PC report including introducing an objects clause into the Patents Act 1990 and phasing out of the innovation patent system.
 Changes to Crown use of patents and designs and compulsory licensing of patents are also included, along with a number of technical fixes and red-tape reducing measures.

 Consultation on an exposure draft of this Bill took place between 23 July to 31 August 2018.
 The Bill was introduced into Parliament on 25 July 2019.